scrive/scrive-apidocs/source/index.html.md

 structural changes.

 The following table summarises the changes in naming of the API calls.
-For details of the new parmeters and JSON data structures, please consult the documentation.
+For details of the new parameters and JSON data structures, please consult the documentation.

 | API endpoint in Version 1                                    | Equivalent API endpoint in Version 2                        |